SANIUL-blackdragon/CAESER/project-dump.md

                 except Exception as e:
                     logger.error(f"Failed to log health check result in the database: {str(e)}") await session.rollback()
+        except Exception as e:
+            # NEW: guard around db_url / engine creation
+            logger.error(f"Could not build DB URL or engine: {str(e)}")
+            # Continue loop; no return here so the cron keeps running

         try:
             # Check for prediction drift and send Discord suggestion if necessary